-The eyes, nose and mouth carved from a pumpkin provide an opportunity for some fun process art.
+A pumpkin is all you need for a simple fall painting activity with preschoolers.
+The pieces carved from a pumpkin to turn it into a jack-o-lantern provide an opportunity for some fun process art.

 Painting with pumpkin stamps